apos/M-o-M_pwm_arduino/Readme.md

 * ( We are using HM-10 for bluetooth communication -> TODO )

 Read the Changelog.md and Readme.md files contained in the source folder.
+I will add some pictures here later and a Youtube video.

 Author: Axel Pospischil (Homepage http://wiki.blue-it.org)
 Projectpage: https://github.com/apos/M-o-M_pwm_arduino